Q: Why should people know more about the sponsorship of Syrian newcomers?

 A: A portion of their expenses will be paid for by the federal government and the rest will be covered by the funds raised by the generous donors from the Collingwood area.
 We will cover the family costs for one year upon arrival and expect the families to be self sufficient after the first year.
 Furniture and household items have been donated by individuals and organizations in the area.
 Clothing will be collected as we learn the sizes of the family members.

 Q: Will they have jobs?

-A: Before they start working, the refugees will learn English.
+A: Before they start working, the refugees will study English.
 Research has shown that newcomers integrate most successfully when they have good language skills.
-Therefore, initially their focus will be on learning English, rather than looking for work.
-Employment will come later – it is too soon to match them to appropriate work situations as we do not know their educational backgrounds.
-Two employers from Collingwood have offered to provide training for unskilled employment, when family members are more proficient in English.
+Therefore, in the first year, their focus will be on learning English, rather than looking for work.
+Employment will come later.
+Some local employers have stepped up and offered employmen opportunities, even as family members continue to become more proficient in English.

 Q: Why are you helping newcomers when there are so many people here who need help?

 A: Helping one doesn’t exclude helping the other.
 In fact, the more we try to help those outside our community, the more sensitive we become to helping those in need within our community.
 Giving and caring quickly become a habit.
 When there are people in need, our natural reaction is to help.
 We see that happening in the Collingwood area in the generous donations for the Syrian refugees, but also for the many other fundraising activities for local causes which often exceed expectations.
 People are used to giving and do so generously to so many causes.
 By working together with local organizations we are able to help many in need.
 Committing to helping newcomers is a relatively short-term need as people adjust to a new life in a safe place.
 Hopefully we will all learn from this experience to care more about all of those in need.